dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks.md

 categorized by specific dimensions (e.g., completeness, validity, consistency).
 Hovering over the KPIs value will display a tooltip containing more details.

-The calculated KPIs in our example are at 100% because we ran one monitoring check that gave a valid result.
+The calculated KPIs in our example are at 100% because we ran one monitoring check that gave a correct result.

 For a deeper dive into [Tables and Columns summaries, see the DQOps concepts section](../dqo-concepts/dqops-user-interface-overview.md#home-screen)